JustS-js/IntegrationAPI/README.md

-# Fabric Example Mod
+# Integration API

+Library and API to manage abstract integrations via observer patterns and callbacks

 ## Setup

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up) that relates to the IDE that you are using.
+For setup instructions please see the [wiki](https://github.com/JustS-js/IntegrationAPI/wiki).

 ## License

-This template is available under the CC0 license.
+This project is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.